Updated June 11, 2026

 - You could offer free ebooks to people willing to write reviews or be beta readers (and your fans will definitely want to know about discounts)

-- You can retweet fans who tweeted reviews or shared photos of them holding the book.
+- You can repost fans who posted reviews or shared photos of them holding the book.

-- You can include your author website in your Twitter profile to funnel people to all of your books and where to buy them.
+- You can include your author website in your X profile to funnel people to all of your books and where to buy them.

 Talk to Your Fans

 While it’s never a good idea to get carried away, the occasional fan poll would be a popular addition to your feed.
-There’s a button to add a poll right under your Tweet box.
-Pay attention to what they’re saying and retweet their posts.
+Pay attention to what your fans are saying and repost results.

-It takes time to grow your Twitter following, but Twitter is certainly for authors.
-Be patient, don’t give up, and be sure to pay attention to your Twitter analytics in order to keep growing.
+It takes time to grow your X following, but the platform is certainly for authors.
+Be patient, don’t give up, and be sure to pay attention to your analytics in order to keep growing.